EDUCBA Logo

 • It is called so because it resembles a tea cup’s shape on the chart

-• This is a continuation pattern observed in case there is a pure in an upward trend and trading has taken a downturn but will continue in the upward direction following pattern completion.
+• This continuation pattern is observed if a pure upward trend and trading has taken a downturn.
+Still, it will continue in the upward direction following pattern completion.

 • This pattern is usually preceded by an upward move that stalls and sells off.